Driving the brutal South Colony Road to Broken Hand Peak in Colorado

 Where does the road to Broken Hand Peak start?

-The journey to the summit starts from Colfax Lane, located south of Westcliffe.
-The road runs along the South Colony Creek, climbing deep into the high alpine wilderness of the Sangre de Cristo range.
+The road to the summit is called South Colony Road (Forest Road 120).
+It starts from Colfax Lane, located south of Westcliffe.
+The road runs along the South Colony Creek, climbing deep into the Sangre de Cristo range.
 The total length of the track from the start to the peak area is 12.07 km (7.5 miles).

 Is South Colony Road open to the summit?

 The part of the road that remains open is considered "atrocious" by many drivers.
-It is a rocky, tippy, and bumpy trail that demands an experienced wheeler.
+It is a rocky, tippy, and bumpy trail.
 The surface is covered in large stones and deep ruts, making it extremely difficult to navigate in the dark or during wet, muddy conditions.
+Drivers should not be scared of heights, as there are narrow sections with significant drop-offs.

 Is a 4x4 vehicle required for Broken Hand Peak?

-Absolutely.
-A high-clearance 4x4 vehicle is mandatory for this road.
+A high-clearance 4x4 vehicle is required.
 While the first mile to the lower parking lot is manageable, anything beyond that requires specialized off-road capabilities.
 Standard cars or low-clearance vehicles will face severe difficulty and high risk of damage on the steep and rocky ramps.

-When is the best time to visit Broken Hand Peak?
+When is the best time to drive to Broken Hand Peak?

 Pic: Peter Khor